Keeping the right records

 - avoid fines and penalties.

 Get your paperwork in order by using our online tools.
-We have templates to assist employers with pay slips and piecework agreements as well as other employee records.
+We have templates to assist employers with pay slips and piecework records, as well as other employee records.

 Making and keeping proper employee records is not only good business practice – it’s also the law.
 To comply with the law, employee records:

-- must be written in English, and be clear and easy to access
+- have to be written in English, and be clear and easy to access

 - can only be changed to correct an error (you need to keep details of the change made)